pnpm/pnpm.io/docs/cli/store.md

 ### prune

-Removes orphan packages from the store.
+Removes _unreferenced packages_ from the store.

-Pruning the store will save disk space, however may slow down future installations involving pruned packages.
-Ultimately, it is a safe operation, however not recommended if you have orphaned packages from a package you intend to reinstall.

-Please read [the FAQ] for more information on unreferenced packages and best practices.
+Unreferenced packages are packages that are not used by any projects on the system.
+Packages can become unreferenced after most installation operations, for instance when dependencies are made redundant.

+For example, during `pnpm install`, package `foo@1.0.0` is updated to `foo@1.0.1`. pnpm will keep `foo@1.0.0` in the store, as it does not automatically remove packages.
+If package `foo@1.0.0` is not used by any other project on the system, it becomes unreferenced.
+Running `pnpm store prune` would remove `foo@1.0.0` from the store.

+Running `pnpm store prune` is not harmful and has no side effects on your projects.
+If future installations require removed packages, pnpm will download them again.

+It is best practice to run `pnpm store prune` occasionally to clean up the store, but not too frequently.
+Sometimes, unreferenced packages become required again.
+This could occur when switching branches and installing older dependencies, in which case pnpm would need to re-download all removed packages, briefly slowing down the installation process.

-Please note that this is prohibited when a [store server] is running.
+Please note that this command is prohibited when a [store server] is running.

-[the FAQ]: faq.md#what-does-pnpm-store-prune-do-is-it-harmful
 [store server]: ./server.md

 ### path